Seattle's Office of Housing funds affordable workforce housing, both

 Office of Housing

-For more information on the Office of Housing, view our 2013 Annual Report as a PDF or online presentation or read below.
+For more information on recent accomplishments of the Office of Housing, view our 2014 Annual Report online or print it out.

 What We Do